 Oysters and Champagne

 To get us in the French mood, the POP sounded as our bottle of Champagne was opened with some explanations on the French’s famous bubbly.
 Platters of N°4 and N°3 oysters arrived in this lovely seafood bar.
-If you follow me on Instagram, you’ll see I love flowers and so this was a perfect spot to appreciate them too.

 A touch of smoked salted butter served with the most delicious bread is delicious – but be careful: go easy on the bread in the initial stages, as you need to pace yourself on this food tour!
 There’s still more to come.